sharevb/it-tools/README.md

 ### Check out these change here: <https://sharevb-it-tools.vercel.app/> or <https://sharevb.github.io/it-tools/>

-You can use my image in your docker-compose file if you want an update to date version of it-tools (with my PR and some of others) until the main branch has been updated.
+You can use my image in your docker-compose/quadlet file if you want an up-to-date version of it-tools (with my PR and some of others) until the main branch has been updated.

 - github action triggers on every push to this branch - [view package here](https://github.com/sharevb/it-tools/pkgs/container/it-tools)